SeanLuoDS/DATS_6501_Energy_Data_Generation/README.md

 ### 3.Create_Texas_annual_data&PacificRegion_annual_data.ipynb
   Preprocess and save the annual Texas energy usage data and annual Pacific Region energy usage data.

-*The original data is too large to upload, please contact the author to access.*

 ## Model training and evaluation
 ### 1.Annual_region2region_CycleGAN.ipynb
   Train and save the CycleGAN.